Skip to content

 Not automatically.
 The risk depends on what happened after the click, such as entering a password, sharing a code, installing an app, approving a profile, or seeing account alerts.

-When should I start with the phone page?
+When should I start here?

 What if I gave a fake support caller remote access?